sahidbalwa/jobbers/README.md

-# 🚀 Jobber - Job Portal
+# 🚀 Jobbers - Job Portal

 ## 📌 Overview
 Jobber is a feature-rich job portal that connects recruiters with job seekers.
 Built using **React.js, Supabase, and Clerk authentication**, it provides a seamless job-searching experience with intuitive functionalities.